joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-stage-properties.md

 <div>

-Full-screen mode allows you to set a movie’s stage to fill a viewer’s entire monitor without any container borders or menus.
-The Stage class’s `displayState` property is used to toggle full-screen mode on and off for a SWF.
+Full-screen mode allows you to set a movie's stage to fill a viewer's entire monitor without any container borders or menus.
+The Stage class's `displayState` property is used to toggle full-screen mode on and off for a SWF.
 The `displayState` property can be set to one of the values defined by the constants in the flash.display.StageDisplayState class.
 To turn on full-screen mode, set